neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_4_SageMaker_Setup/README.md

 ./setup-inference-profile.sh --all          # Create profiles for all models ./setup-inference-profile.sh --help         # See all options
 ```

+> **Note:** If you get permission errors, you may need IAM permissions.
+See `setup-iam.sh --help` or ask your workshop organizer.

 ### Step 2: Run the Test Notebook